-'''

-cd attrs

-pip install -e .
+cd attrs pip install -e .

-'''

-If you run the virtual environment's Python and try to import attrit should work!
+If you run the virtual environment's Python and try to import attr it should work!

-To run the test suite, you'll need our development dependencies which can be installed using
+To run the test suite, you'll need our development dependencies which can be installed using pip install -r dev-requirements.txt should work and pass!

-'''

-pip install -r dev-requirements.txt

-'''